 The solid design of the GoPro range always gives confidence to take this unit where other video cameras and DSLRs fear to tread.
-The GoPro Hero 5 Black has the best features from previous models, along with some new thrown into the mix.
-4k video at 30fps, 12MP photos, touchscreen, waterproof, enhanced audio and electronic image stabilization means that this unit is definitely a do-it-all action cam.
+The GoPro HERO5 Black has the best features from previous models, along with some new thrown into the mix.
+Now, 4K video at 30fps, 12MP photos, touchscreen, waterproof, enhanced audio, and electronic image stabilization means that this unit is definitely a do-it-all action cam.

-You now have a 2-inch touchscreen display and a protruding lens, along with 10m waterproofing.
+You now have a two-inch touchscreen display and a protruding lens, along with 10m waterproofing.
 Previously, you had to buy an additional housing to venture into the water.
-The GoPro Hero 5 Black is happy down to 10m, but any deeper you will have to buy an additional waterproof case.
+The GoPro HERO5 Black is happy down to 10m, but any deeper you will have to buy an additional waterproof case.
 As the unit is now fully waterproofed, the connection port cover such as the battery and microSD have better sealing.

 You get dual microphones on the front and back, which can be used depending on your situation.
 If you’re traveling at speed and you want to cut down on wind noise you can swap to the rear microphone.
 Charging can be done through the USB-C port, meaning that you can take a portable smartphone charger or battery pack to power the Hero.
 Convenience and quality is the name of the game here.

 Boasting 4K at 30fps and images at 12MP, footage is ultra sharp and should satisfy for most applications.
 Video can also be shot in super slow Mo at 1080p at 120fps and stills in single, burst or time-lapse with the option of being saved in raw files.
 GoPro’s HDR format WDR (Wide Dynamic Range) gives another string to your bow for great quality images and further post-editing.

 If you’re GoPro is susceptible to getting scratches on the lens cover, then there is now a removable cover with a range of filters available for different shooting scenarios such as underwater.